-MD/MS admissions in West Bengal medical colleges
+MD/MS Admission Consultants in West Bengal

 West Bengal has gradually emerged as a popular destination for postgraduate medical education owing to the availability of a large number of MD/MS seats across its government and private medical colleges.
 AIIMS Kalyani (institute of national interest) also offers substantial number of MD/MS seats.